-[April 2014] PLAY SOCCER Malawi (PSM) is currently operating one site in Blantyre in the Ndirande community for 400 registered children and 22 volunteer instructors.
+[October 2014] PLAY SOCCER Malawi (PSM) is currently operating one site in Blantyre in the Ndirande community for 400 registered children and 22 volunteer instructors.
 Play for Fun, Learn for Life continues to have a strong relationship with the Football Association of Malawi as its sport for development arm.
 A new Program Director, with significant experience in educational enrichment activities was appointed in January 2014 and is making plans for expansion of the program in Blantyre, into new communities, and for expanded linkages within schools.
 A recent contribution of a container of One World Futbol balls that will be shared with schools has added impetus to this plan.
-PSM is also shepherding new social enterprise adjunct activities that include an environmental focus on tree planting /renewable energy.

-[April 2014] Play for Fun, Learn for Life is the new South Africa organization recognized by PSNI to deliver the core Play for Fun, Learn for Life program.
-The program currently has 560 registered children, and 18 volunteer instructors at two sites, Tembisa and Rondebult.
-The new Program Director is a proud product of the program itself, starting as a child and rising through various volunteer positions to his present post.
+[October 2014] Play for Fun, Learn for Life is the new South Africa organization recognized by PSNI to deliver the core Play for Fun, Learn for Life program.
+The program currently has 500 registered children, and 18 volunteer instructors at two sites, Tembisa and Rondebult.
+The new Program Director, Themba Dan Chauke, is a proud product of the program itself, starting as a child and rising through various volunteer positions to his present post.
 The Norton Rose Fulbright international law firm and Thomson Reuters Foundation/Trust Law have provided invaluable assistance in establishing the new organization.
 The new Board of Directors has drafted a 5 year plan that proposes to strongly expand and build the program.
 Important links with the Reagile Primary school, municipal government and other agencies are providing new opportunities for the program participants and volunteers, and balls from One World Futbol are an important recent contribution.
-The organization also has a partnership with the USA organization, America Scores Boston, bringing an enrichment activity and cultural exchange to both organizations through poetry written by the children in each country.
+The organization also has a partnership with the USA organization, America Scores Boston, bringing an enrichment activity and cultural exchange to both organizations through poetry written by the children in each country

 In addition to operating Play for Fun, Learn for Life programs, the PSNI activities in the USA include the development of the program curriculum content and materials and the program’s operational framework.
 In 2013 a major curriculum update was completed with the help of our partner, the FIFA Medical Center of Excellence/Santa Monica Sports Medicine Foundation (SMSMF) in California.
 The LA84 Foundation hosted a Forum in May 2013, organized by PSNI and SMSMF, which brought together distinguished and diverse professionals to suggest topics that should be included in coaching education.
 The professional advice provided by these experts has been incorporated to improve the curriculum that in 2014 is now being implemented in the USA, as well as internationally in the PSNI Network organizations in Africa.